Vacancy: Data-driven models for the study of extremes.

-BIOSTAT has a vacancy for a PhD student with a background in statistics and/or computer science.
+There is a vacancy for an assistant at our department with a background in statistics and/or computer science.
 The student will

-work on the following (provisional) PhD topic.
+work on the following PhD topic.
 Interested?
-Apply before 22/02 through this
+Apply before 22/06 through this

 In various life science applications, the acquisition of spatial data can be labor intensive or costly such that in practice one is